johansatge/nwjs-macappstore/CERTIFICATES.md

 *This guide assumes you have an active developer account.
 If this is not the case, you can visit the [Apple Developer Program](https://developer.apple.com/programs/) page, and click on Enroll.
 Applying costs $100 per year.*

 Apps on the Mac App Store are signed.
-To sign your app, you will need to have certificates installed on your machine.

-A few words about code signing ([source](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html)):
+A few words about it ([source](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html)):

 > Code signing is a security technology, used in OS X, that allows you to certify that an app was created by you.
 > Once an app is signed, the system can detect any change to the app—whether the change is introduced accidentally or by malicious code.

-To sign your app, two certificates are needed:
+To sign your app, you will need to have two certificates installed on your machine.

 * A **Mac App Distribution** certificate - used to sign the `.app` file
 * A **Mac Installer Distribution** certificate - used to sign the `.pkg` file that will be uploaded to the MAS